-Under the terms of the Moderna License Agreement, we received a \$45.0 million up-front and nonrefundable cash payment.
+Under the terms of the Moderna License Agreement, we received a \$45.0 million up-front cash payment.
 Assuming Moderna develops and commercializes 12 products, each directed to a different development target, we are also eligible to receive up to between \$247.0 million and \$253.0 million per product in development target designation, development, regulatory and commercial milestone payments.
-Moderna also will reimburse the Company for all costs incurred by the Company in connection with its research and development activities under the Moderna License Agreement plus a reasonable margin for the respective services performed (with a minimum commitment to reimburse \$10.0 million in research and development costs over the first three years from execution of the Moderna License Agreement).
-In addition, we are eligible to receive mid-to-high single digit tiered royalties on net sales of any products that are commercialized under the agreement, which may be subject to reductions.
-Moderna has also agreed to repay the cost of certain development, regulatory and commercial milestone payments and certain royalty payments we owe to the University of Pennsylvania as a licensor under one of our intellectual property in-license agreements that we are sublicensing to Moderna under the Moderna License Agreement, which royalties Moderna may deduct in part from any royalties owed to us.
-The Moderna License Agreement terminates on a product-by-product basis upon the latest of expiration of the applicable product patents, expiration of regulatory exclusivity and the tenth anniversary of first commercial sale, unless terminated earlier by the Company or Moderna.
+In addition, we are eligible to receive tiered mid-to-high single digit royalties on net product sales, subject to adjustment.
+Moderna has also agreed to cover the cost of certain milestone payments and royalties we owe as a licensor under one of our intellectual property in-license agreements with Penn that we are sublicensing to Moderna under the Moderna License Agreement, which royalties Moderna may deduct in part from any royalties owed to us.